itstheguy4873/Astra-Test/README.md

 If your antivirus software flags Astra as malicious, you should act with caution as any features here are not guaranteed to work as intended.

-# Features

-* Ability to manage FastFlags
-* (Ignore this, I'm still working on features!)

 # Credits

 [Bloxstrap](https://github.com/bloxstraplabs/bloxstrap/) for the idea\